-Cranial nerves are a basic neuroanatomy topic that is heavily tested early in one’s clinical training.
+Cranial nerves are a basic neuroanatomy topic that is heavily tested early in clinical training.
 As one transitions to later phases of their career (internship and residency), the focus moves away from the intricacies of neuroanatomy and more to the associated pathology.

 Authors: Brian Hanrahan MD, Steven Gangloff MD